 "Listen, strange women lyin' in ponds distributin' swords is no basis for a system of government!
 Supreme executive power derives from a mandate from the masses, not from some farcical aquatic ceremony!"Ceremonies can be very significant.
 Swearing in of a president or crowning a king decides who is going to rule a country.
-A marriage ceremony declares that two people belong together, and an academic degree gives the recipient the right to be officially recognized for his competence.
+A marriage ceremony declares that two people belong together, and an academic degree gives the recipient the right to be officially recognized for their academic competence.
 But what if the ceremony is a sham?
 The president was never elected, the king is just trying to avert attention from the fact that brute force is what's really keeping him in power, the academic degree was bought from a fake university, and so on.
 Few dictators dare to openly say Screw the Rules, I Make Them!.
 No, they need an excuse for wielding power over everyone.
 Of course, this excuse can have ANY degree of flimsiness, as long as people are sufficiently uneducated or scared to buy it.
 Not restricted to political power, this trope include any case when a ceremony or ritual in itself gives power, privilege or recognition in society while the true power dynamic is obfuscated.
 Not limited to successful attempts, this trope includes exposed and failed attempts to gain or maintain the status from a Sham Ceremony.
-Sometimes called a Farcical Aquatic Ceremony, in reference to the scene quoted in the page quote.

 — Dennis, Monty Python and the Holy Grail

 - In one old Robin Hood comic, the Norman villain kidnaps a lady and forces her to marry him.
 When the heroes rescue her, she seems to be more upset about the discovery that the priest wasn't a real priest than about the fact that she almost got raped.
 A justified reaction, considering that in her society a unmarried rape-victim would be a social outcast.